Pediatric Eye Exams

 - Poor academic performance

-In some cases, teachers may suggest to parents that a child presents ADHD symptoms when, in fact, they need glasses or other optometric treatment to correct a vision or eye disorder.
-In addition, do not replace professional eye exams with school-based eye exams that use eye charts only to evaluate a child's visual abilities.
+In some cases, teachers may suggest to parents that a child presents ADHD symptoms when, in fact, they need glasses or other optometric treatments to correct a vision or eye disorder.
+In addition, a school-based eye exam that uses a chart to assess distant vision should never replace a professional, comprehensive eye examination.

 To Schedule a Pediatric Eye Exam, Please Call Visionary Eye Care Today at (813) 425-9596